 - The Case: What is the nature of the need for the bond?
 Why is it needed?
 What are the possible damage/s as the result of the TRO?

-The surety company who will underwrite the Temporary Restraining Order Bond may need to be convinced that the TRO is necessary for the case.
+The surety company that will underwrite the Temporary Restraining Order Bond may need to be convinced that the TRO is necessary for the case.
 The applicant may need to prove to the surety that the TRO is the only legal recourse to preserve the status quo and protect the plaintiff’s rights.
 Understand that a TRO bond exposes the surety to some risks.
 The plaintiff must present court orders containing information about the case, including personal financial statements, and a copy of the bond requirement from the court.

 How Does a Temporary Restraining Order Bond Differ With an Injunction Bond?